George North (numismatist): Works

 North attracted the attention of Francis Wise and other antiquaries by An Answer to a Scandalous Libel intituled The Impertinence and Imposture of modern Antiquaries displayed, published anonymously in 1741, a reply to William Asplin.
 In 1752 he published Remarks on some Conjectures (London), in answer to a paper by Charles Clarke on a coin found at Eltham.
 In this pamphlet North discussed the standard and purity of early English coins.
 He corresponded with the numismatist Patrick Kennedy on the coins of Carausius and Allectus.

 Among North's books was his manuscript account of Saxon and English coins, with drawings by Edward Hodsol.
 It later came into the possession of Rogers Ruding, with two plates engraved by North to accompany a dissertation (not completed) on the coins of Henry III.
 North also compiled A Table of English Silver Coins from the Conquest to the Commonwealth, with Remarks: a transcript by Andrew Gifford was in 1780 in the collection of Mark Cephas Tutet.
-His notes on Joseph Ames's Typographical Antiquities were made use of by William Herbert.
+North's notes on Joseph Ames's Typographical Antiquities were made use of by William Herbert.

 North drew up sale catalogues for the coin collections of the Earl of Oxford (1742) and of Richard Mead (1755); he also catalogued, in 1744, James West's series of Saxon coins and Ducarel's English coins.
 A paper on Arabic numerals in England, written by North in 1748, was published by Richard Gough in Archæologia (x.
 360).